 - Lehigh Valley Planning Commission

-- Planning and design for a Commercial Vehicle Inspection Area off Schantz Road (Dart Drive)
+- The installation of a Commercial Vehicle Inspection Area off Schantz Road (Dart Drive)

-- Working with township engineers to establish a truck restriction map
+- Continued work with township engineers and the Bureau of Public Works to maintain signage and a current truck restriction map

-- Established effective [Safety & Signage] and [Legislative & Ordinance] “Work-groups” with all interested parties to brainstorm and identify problems and viable solutions
+- Continued meetings with the established [Safety & Signage] and [Legislative & Ordinance] “Work-groups” with all interested parties to brainstorm and identify problems and viable solutions

 - The installation of approximately 130 new signs throughout the township to further enhance traffic safety